DibyaniChakraborty/tictactoe/README.md

 # tictactoe
-A BASIC Full-Stack Tic-Tac-Toe Game built with HTML, CSS, JavaScript, and Node.js.
+A Basic Full-Stack Tic-Tac-Toe Game built with HTML, CSS, JavaScript, and Node.js.